Medicare for Veterans: Should I Keep My VA Benefits and Enroll in Medicare?

 - Certain preventive and specialty care

-service-connected conditions — not all services are covered for all veterans.
+Your access depends on your priority group and service-connected conditions — not all services are covered for all veterans.

 What Medicare Covers That the VA Doesn’t